opnsense/docs/source/support.rst

 ---------
 If you need help with OPNsense you can always try the community options first.
 When resorting to community support it is important to understand that anyone helping you is doing so for free and at their own time.
-Even tough your issue or question might not be answered fully it would be nice to thank the people who helped you.
+Even though your issue or question may not be answered fully, it would be nice to thank the people who help you.

 To receive community support, the following options are available: